Steady states and phase transitions in heterogeneous asymmetric exclusion processes: Steady-state densities

 where $\mu\equiv q(0)/q(1)$, which can be bigger or smaller than unity.
-If $\mu<1$, $\beta=\beta_+$ gives the phase boundary, whereas if $\mu>1$, $\beta = \beta_-$ gives the phase boundary.
-Phase boundary (\ref{ld-hd-boundary}) automatically reduces to $\alpha = \beta$, the well-known result for the phase boundary between the LD and HD phases in an open TASEP with a uniform $q(x)$.
-In fact, {\em even with nonuniform} $q(x)$, $\alpha = \beta$ {\em is the phase boundary}, so long as $q(0)=q(1)$ is maintained.
+Since $\beta<1/2$ for the HD phase, $\beta=\beta_-$ gives the LD-HD phase boundary.
+Phase boundary (\ref{ld-hd-boundary}) automatically reduces to $\alpha = \beta$, the well-known result for the phase boundary or the coexistence line between the LD and HD phases in an open TASEP with a uniform $q(x)$.
+In fact, {\em even with nonuniform} $q(x)$, $\alpha = \beta$ {\em is the phase boundary}, so long as $q(0)=q(1)$ is maintained, independent of the actual profile of $q(x)$.